 I would also think about having Stress relief, Rescue Remedy, if not for the dogs then for yourself.
 Also the DAP collar (Dog Appeasing Pheromone) which also comes in a diffuser if you have electricity.
 I have seen this be effective in helping dogs with loud noise and fear of thunder issues.
 For the dog that can get anxious this will have a calming effect, and a good essential oil like lavender and a banana could do the trick to keep your feet on the ground in stressful situations.

 For the raw fed dog, think ahead, it may be better to have some dehydrated foods.
-Honest Kitchen is one vendor supplying the next best thing.
-Halos’ Spots Stew may also be a consideration that will also get some fluid into your dog.
-If you have a canned version for emergencies make sure you pack a can opener if the top isn’t a pull off top.
-Vacuum packed foods like those sold through Oregon Freeze Dried for humans should be investigated.
+If you have a canned goods for emergencies make sure you pack a can opener if the top isn’t a pull off top.
+Vacuum packed foods like those sold for humans should be investigated.
 Besides having a 25 year shelf life, they can provide organic nutrition as your base meal.
-What do outdoors folks that hike into the back country take for their dogs meals?
-There are a number of good freeze dried raw dog foods for the guys; Paw Naturaw, Steve’s Real Food, Stella and Chewy’s and Krun Cheros, just to name a few.
+What do outdoors folks that hike into the back country take for their dog's meals?
+There are a number of good freeze dried raw dog foods.

 Find a backpack for your dogs and they can help carry their stuff if an evacuation is ordered.
-Visit www.rei.com and prepare now, from Pet First Aid kits, Adventure Dog packs, Dog tents, Dog Float coats and Dog Dream Beds, REI caries 10 pages of helpful “dog needs to leave home quick” adventure products.
+Visit www.rei.com and prepare now, from Pet First Aid kits, Adventure Dog packs, Dog tents, Dog Float coats and Dog Dream Beds.
+REI caries helpful “dog needs to leave home quick” adventure products.
 Do you think anyone carries grass fed tripe you can just add water to?
-Stella and Chewy’s has it.
+Chewy’s has it.
 Think of the evacuation as a big community camp out.
-Just don’t’ forget to plan ahead and take the chuck wagon.

 If your pet is not yet adjusted to crate living, you might think to read that chapter to him ahead of time.
 Having a collar or harness is paramount.
 Think about the free-standing barriers like the collapsible exercise pens.
 A leash set makes having control of your dog easy and comfortable.
 Grooming utensils are not a bad idea, especially if you never had the time before to deal with knotty problems.
 If you won’t have big loads to clean up after then please don’t forget the little pooper bags that can attach to the leash for cleaning up after your best friend.